Non-perturbative data for Weil-Petersson volumes and intersection numbers using ordinary differential equations: Acknowledgements

 \section{Acknowledgements}

 We thank Francesco Cominelli, Laura Cuéllar, Jasper Kager, Krishan Saraswat, Ricardo Schiappa, and Mykhaylo Usatyuk for useful discussions.
 JR is supported by the FCT-Portugal scholarship UI/BD/151499/2021 and by the CAMGSD scholarship BL197/2025-IST-ID.
 CVJ is supported in part by US Department of Energy grant \#DE-SC 0011687, and by the University of California.
+This work has been supported by Fundação para a Ciência e Tecnologia through the project 2024.04456.CERN.
+This paper is partly a result of the ERC-SyG project, Recursive and Exact New Quantum Theory (ReNewQuantum) funded by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme, grant agreement 810573.
 CVJ also thanks Amelia for her support and patience.